olenkadark/Next-Story/readme.txt

 == Changelog ==

+= 03/04/2019 - version 2.0.0 =
+WordPress 5.1.1 compatibility.
+Update settings page
+Ability in admin area to modify %, that user should scroll to, to reveal the next story links.
+Limit next/previous links to certain category
+Added rulless for displaying navigation links

 = 16/02/2016 - version 1.1.1 =
 Feature added where you can choose menu for displaying arrow navigation.

 = 04/02/2016 - version 1.0.0 =
 Plugin release.
 Operate all the basic functions.